dariustb/VibeBeyond/docs/index.md

 # Listen to music created in real-time!
 {: .fs-9 }

-Vibe Beyond give a new twist to your lofi hip hop "beats to study/chill to" radio experience with AI-generated music made in realtime.
+Vibe Beyond give a new twist to your lofi hip hop "beats to study/chill to" radio experience with AI-generated music made in real-time.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }